DavidMS51/microbit/README.md

 The 'xxx.CPP' files are intended to be compiled using the mbed development environment, while the .hex can be directly tranferred to your micro:bit.

+The'xxx.py' are written in micro:python using the MU package

 For more informaion see https://meanderingpi.wordpress.com/